Support Athens by Locals!

 Restorations of older buildings on the hill were damaged from the passing of time and occasional wars began, but there were some additions as well.

 These included mainly new monuments to foreign kings like Attalos II and Eumenes II that were later on rededicated to Augustus and Agrippa, prominent civilians of the Roman Empire as well as the Temple of Rome and Augustus.

-In 161 AD, Herodes Atticus built the grand amphitheater (known as Odeon Herodes Atticus) on the southern slope of the hill, one of the most popular attractions of Athens to this day.
+In 161 AD, Herodes Atticus built the grand amphitheater (known as Odeon Herodes Atticus) on the hill’s southern slope, one of the most popular attractions of Athens today.

 The Byzantine and Ottoman Periods

 The Byzantine and Ottoman Periods brought significant changes to the hill of the Acropolis.